libvips/php-vips/README.md

 and does not depend on anything else (so no gobject-introspection, for example).
 It's a fairly short 1,600 lines of C.

-This module is a PHP layer over the ugly `vips` extension API that tries to make a nice interface for programmers.
+This module is a PHP layer over the ugly `vips` extension that tries to make a nice interface for programmers.
 It uses `__call()` and `__get()` to make all libvips operations appear as methods, and all libvips properties as properties of the PHP `Vips\Image` class.